 Paul is a talented legal writer.
 Paul goes into court not only with excellent presentation skills, but also with well written briefs and motions.
 Because of his legal writing skill, other attorneys often employ him to perform this work on their cases.
 Paul has also litigated numerous appeals during his career, both for clients directly and for attorneys who have requested Paul to handle appeals on behalf of their clients.

-Paul believes that proper research, thorough preparation and case analysis are of critical importance in achieving a favorable outcome.
+As a Dallas business litigation attorney, Paul believes that proper research, thorough preparation and case analysis are of critical importance in achieving a favorable outcome.
 He devotes a great deal of effort and attention to his cases and often finds a case or statute that is critical to a positive outcome.

 Paul Clevenger is licensed to practice law before all state courts of Texas, the Federal District Courts for the Northern and Southern Districts of Texas and the United States Court of Appeals for the Fifth Circuit.
 He is a member of the Dallas Bar Association, the North Dallas Bar Association and the State Bar of Texas.
 Paul served for many years as a member of the Dallas Bar publications committee, and has spoken to his colleagues at Bar functions on various litigation topics.